Prosecutor: Minnesota cop negligent in Daunte Wright's death

 "I remember yelling, 'Taser, Taser, Taser,' and nothing happened, and then he told me I shot him," Potter, who is white, said through tears.
 Her body camera recorded Wright saying, "Ah, he shot me," after the shooting.

-Potter's attorneys argued that she made a mistake but also would have been justified in using deadly force if she had meant to because Sgt.
-Mychal Johnson was at risk of being dragged by Wright's car.
+Potter's attorneys argued that she made a mistake but also would have been justified in using deadly force if she had meant to because of the potential harm to the other officer, then-Sgt.
+Mychal Johnson, if he had been dragged by Wright's car.

-During cross-examination, prosecutor Erin Eldridge noted that Potter told a defense expert that she didn't know why she drew her Taser.
-Quoting from the expert's report, Eldridge said Potter told him: “I don’t have an answer, my brain said grab the Taser.”
-Potter testified she didn't recall saying that.

-Prosecutors have argued that Potter had extensive training about Taser use and in use of deadly force, including warnings about confusing the two weapons.
-Eldridge got Potter to agree that her use-of-force training was a “key component” of being an officer.
-Potter testified that she was trained on when to use force and how much to use, and that there was a department policy that dictated what officers could or could not do.
+While playing Potter’s body camera video frame by frame, Eldridge raised doubt about Potter’s assertion that she saw “fear” in Johnson’s face.
+She pointed out that Potter was behind Luckey for much of the interaction and that Johnson didn’t come into view of her body camera until after she opened fire.

 Wright's death set off angry demonstrations for several days in Brooklyn Center.
 It happened as another white officer, Derek Chauvin, was standing trial in nearby Minneapolis for the killing of George Floyd.